 - Mutation of Agricultural lands

 - Mutation of Non-Agricultural Lands.
-Example : Flats, independent houses, residential plots, go-downs, etc.
+Examples: Flats, independent houses, residential plots, go-downs, etc.

-In case of Agricultural lands, mutation is must.
-Without mutation the land title will not pass to the new owner.
+In the case of Agricultural lands, mutation is a must.
+Without mutation, the land title will not pass to the new owner.
 Mutation should be entered in the revenue records

-Enclose the required documents along with the application and court fee.
+Enclose are the required documents along with the application and court fee.

 - Application form